further-external/Verizon-Digital-Ready-GA4/Data Layer Events/Content Click.md

 ## Attached Notes

 <p>Within the Info Hub, please limit the number of "topics" sent in the string to 3.
-There is a character limit of 100 characters, and we prefer this to be limited within the dataLayer.
+There is a character limit of 100 characters, and we prefer this to be limited within the dataLayer.</p>
-<br> There is a max length of 500 chars for the parameter values.</p>
+<p>There is a max length of 500 chars for the parameter values.</p>